asyks/pulse/README.md

 Improvements:
 --------------
 Team Pulse is an improved version of the original team health score app in use at Modea for measuring employee satisfaction.
-Team Pulse is an improvement over the old team health score in the following ways:
+Team Pulse is an improvement over the old team health score in the following ways.
  * it's more flexible - we have more control over what the app does, how it performs, and how it looks
  * it's more automatic - less work for Courtney and me to do on a weekly basis
  * it's sustainable - I won't have to update scripts on a weekly basis to get visualizations to work